 Kensington Market is probably one of the hipper areas of the city.
 The multicultural area is centrally located just west of Toronto’s downtown core bordered by Spadina Avenue, Dundas Street West, Bathurst, and College Street.
-This neighbourhood’s history dates back to 1815 and is one of the most well-known neighbourhoods in the city as it’s filled with vintage shops, great eats, and is the perfect spot to stroll through in the summer (or any season).
+This neighbourhood’s history dates back to 1815 and is one of the most well-known neighbourhoods in the city as it’s filled with vintage shops, and great eats, and is the perfect spot to stroll through in the summer (or any season).

 As I said, the history of this neighbourhood dates back hundreds of years ago.
-George Denison purchased the area in 1815, along with other parts of Toronto and during the 1880s houses were built for Irish and Scottish immigrant labourers coming to Toronto.
-Many of these Victorian houses still stand today along Wales Avenue and are still used as homes, where the houses that are in the core of Kensington Market are mainly occupied by shops and restaurants.
+George Denison purchased the area in 1815, along with other parts of Toronto, and during the 1880s houses were built for Irish and Scottish immigrant labourers coming to Toronto.
+Many of these Victorian houses still stand today along Wales Avenue and are still used as homes, whereas the houses that are in the core of Kensington Market are mainly occupied by shops and restaurants.

 What makes this neighbourhood so multi-cultural is the years of immigrants who flocked to it.
 During the 20th century, the area was populated by eastern European Jewish immigrants and Italians.
 At the time it became known as the “Jewish Market” as several Jewish merchants operated shops and businesses and over 60,000 Jews lived in and around Kensington Market throughout the 1920s and 1930s.

 After the Second World War, most of the Jewish population moved to more prosperous neighbourhoods and to the suburbs, and in the 50s a number of immigrants from the Azores were only followed by waves of immigrants from the Caribbean, and East Asia.
 With new cultures flocking to this area, Kensington completely changed and became more diverse.